-We have experienced negative cash flows from operations with respect to our pressure cycling technology business since our inception.
-As of December 31, 2018, we did not have adequate working capital resources to satisfy our current liabilities and as a result we have substantial doubt about our ability to continue as a going concern.
-Based on our current projections, including equity financing subsequent to December 31, 2018, we believe we will have the cash resources that will enable us to continue to fund normal operations into the foreseeable future.
+We have experienced negative cash flows from operations since our inception.
+As of December 31, 2019, we did not have adequate working capital resources to satisfy our current liabilities and as a result we have substantial doubt about our ability to continue as a going concern.
+Based on our current projections, including equity financing subsequent to December 31, 2019, we believe we will have the cash resources that will enable us to continue to fund normal operations into the foreseeable future.

-The audit report issued by our independent registered public accounting firm on our audited consolidated financial statements for the fiscal year ended December 31, 2018, contains an explanatory paragraph regarding our ability to continue as a going concern.
-The audit report issued by our independent registered public accounting firm for our financial statements for the fiscal year ended December 31, 2018 states that our auditing firm has substantial doubt in our ability to continue as a going concern due to the risk that we may not have sufficient cash and liquid assets to cover our operating and capital requirements for the next twelve-month period; and, if sufficient cash cannot be obtained, we would have to substantially alter, or possibly even discontinue, operations.
+The audit report issued by our independent registered public accounting firm on our audited consolidated financial statements for the fiscal year ended December 31, 2019, contains an explanatory paragraph regarding our ability to continue as a going concern.
+The audit report issued by our independent registered public accounting firm for our financial statements for the fiscal year ended December 31, 2019 states that our auditing firm has substantial doubt in our ability to continue as a going concern due to the risk that we may not have sufficient cash and liquid assets to cover our operating and capital requirements for the next twelve-month period; and, if sufficient cash cannot be obtained, we would have to substantially alter, or possibly even discontinue, operations.
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.